Published decisions

 5 examples shown

-For the reasons outlined above, I’m not upholding this complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Mr M to accept or reject my decision before 2 March 2026.
+For the reasons set out above, my final decision is that I don’t uphold this complaint.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Mr H to accept or reject my decision before 14 April 2026.

-View source decisionFor the above reasons I’ve decided not to uphold Mr H’s complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Mr H to accept or reject my decision before 2 March 2026.
+View source decisionFor the reasons set out above, my final decision is that I don’t uphold this complaint.
+Under the rules of the Financial Ombudsman Service, I’m required to ask the estate of Mr F to accept or reject my decision before 14 April 2026.

-View source decisionFor the above reasons, I’ve decided not to uphold Mr T’s complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Mr T to accept or reject my decision before 2 March 2026.
+View source decisionFor the reasons given, I do not uphold this complaint.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Mrs M to accept or reject my decision before 14 April 2026.

-View source decisionFor the reasons set out above, I don’t uphold this complaint.
-Under the rules of the Financial Ombudsman Service, I’m required to ask Miss P to accept or reject my decision before 2 March 2026.
+View source decisionFor the reasons I’ve explained, I do not uphold this complaint.
+Under the rules of the Financial Ombudsman Service, I’m required to ask Mrs R to accept or reject my decision before 14 April 2026.

 View source decision